Shake up in Intelligence Bureau political? All love a conspiracy theory, don’t they?

 A couple of days back, there were reports that suggested that the Intelligence Bureau is undergoing a major shake-up.
 It was said that at least 500 Intelligence Bureau officials have been transferred.

-Some of the states in which transfers have been affected are Tamil Nadu and poll bound Karnataka.
-This is has also given rise to speculation that if the transfers had anything to do with the political developments.
+Some of the states in which transfers have been affected are Tamil Nadu and poll-bound Karnataka.
+This has also given rise to speculation that if the transfers had anything to do with the political developments.

 Senior IB officials say that the transfers are routine.
 The biggest effects of these transfers have been on those working on the technical side.
 In the case of field officials, the transfers have been minimal, officials also confirmed.

-Everyone loves a conspiracy theory, don't they says former officer with the Research and Analysis Wing, V Balachandran while reacting to reports that the transfers could have been due to political reasons.
+Everyone loves a conspiracy theory, don't they say the former officer with the Research and Analysis Wing, V Balachandran while reacting to reports that the transfers could have been due to political reasons.

 Balachandran goes on to say that we are talking in terms of 500 transfers.
-This is in fact a very small number considering the strength of the IB.
+This is, in fact, a very small number considering the strength of the IB.
 The R&AW in comparison to the IB is a much smaller organisation.
 The IB has over 5,000 people.
 These transfers in my view do not mean much, he further says.

 Look at the Bombay police and the transfers that take place there.
-In the city alone nearly 1,000 transfers are effected and when we compare this, what has happened in the IB is a very small number.
+In the city alone nearly 1,000 transfers are affected and when we compare this, what has happened in the IB is a very small number.

 Balachandran also points out that one needs to remember that both the IB and R&AW have a contingent of technical people.
 The field workers are smaller in number.
 The technical contingent alone comprises 2/3rd of the force.
-When compared to what it was in my times, it is bigger today as there is the social media that the IB has to deal with these days.
+When compared to what it was in my times, it is bigger today as there are the social media that the IB has to deal with these days.
 They need to scan through millions of accounts and hence the technical side is bigger.

 Not for elections: